- Living Wills

 For example, we help older individuals plan for incapacity should it arise in the future by preparing Wills and Powers of Attorney for Property and Personal Care, protect against Elder Abuse and exploitation and assist in relocations into new homes, condominiums or assisted living facilities.

 Our personalized services are designed to ensure that planning for your senior years is not a burdensome affair.
 One of our lawyers, Ms. Hodgson, frequently makes home visits to assist clients with their legal issues within the comfort of their own homes.
-With her professional experience, she is able to assist in the planning and the implementation of plans, including assisting with advice on financing, as a realtor in the sale of a home, as counsel performing the legal work and even as a Professional Attorney or Executrix and Estate Trustee to manage and/or administer a Client’s property, if required and requested.
+With her professional experience, she is able to assist in life and estate planning and the implementation of plans, including assisting with relocating, selling and buying homes, acting as counsel on sale, purchase or mortgage transactions and acting as a realtor as well.
+As a trusted advisor, Ms. Hodgson has helped numerous Clients with Powers of Attorney, Wills, Trusts, the sale and purchase of homes, traditional mortgages and reverse mortgages.
+As well, Ms. Hodgson has helped many clients as a professional Attorney for Property and as an Executrix and Estate Trustee to manage Clients’ property and administer their Estates for the benefit of their beneficiaries.

 In addition to planning and implementing plans, we help clients resolve a variety of disputes due to a lack of planning or unforeseen events.
 For example, we assist in Guardianship Applications and disputes and we assist in the misuse of Powers of Attorney (i.e. misappropriation of funds and mismanagement of funds) and Passing of Accounts.
 We are often involved in Will Challenges, either for the objectors or for those defending the validity of a Will in matters involving undue influence, lack of knowledge or approval, testamentary capacity, suspicious circumstances and even forgery.
 We also litigate cases involving Solicitor Negligence Relating to Wills, Trusts and Estates.